manurawat/demo/README.md

 http://34.79.88.190:30361/signin

-Best approach is to use a Ingress but for now, I have used type NodePort.
+Best approach is to use an Ingress but for now, I have used type NodePort.

 ## Access Prometheus and Grafana